7 ways to create meaningful English homework. Tips for teachers, parents and students

-Sharing what the homework task with your students at the start of class may, at times, be preferable.
+Sharing the homework task with your students at the start of class may, at times, be preferable.
 There are several benefits to this.
-Often, at the end of class our students are worn out.
+Often, at the end of class, our students are worn out.
 They are like greyhounds at the starting gate, raring to go home, to the next class, or for lunch.
 The last place their attention is is on more of the topic they have just been working on.
-Setting homework at the start of the class avoids that feeling like you are trying to heard cats at the end of class.
+Setting homework at the start of the class avoids the feeling like you are trying to herd cats at the end of class.

 Another strong benefit to setting the homework at the start of the class is that it focuses the students on specific learning goals for the lesson to come.
 Students will be motivated to engage more with their learning as it will make their homework much easier to do that evening.
 Give it a go with your class and see!

 Homework should be used as a means of consolidating learning done in the classroom.
 Tasks should be focused and offer opportunities for students to improve their understanding of important concepts or develop specific skills.